Beginner's Mix Rock Tumbler Rough

 We recommend TXP polish - an aluminum oxide compound - for polishing agates, jaspers and quartz materials.

 The rough material in the photograph above is wet to show full color.
-The photograph below is of polished material.
+The second photograph shows material that we polished using the rock tumbling recipe below.

 EASY Rock Tumbling Recipe: